 Southwest Michigan Hosta Society is a group of people that get together to discuss hosta, gardening ideas, techniques, and ways of bettering our landscape.
 We take a yearly bus trip that is paid for by annual dues.
 The society also communicates and participates with other local societies, as well as state and regional hosta societies.
-Check out our Events page for meetings, trips, and educational opportunities.
+Check out our Events for meetings, trips, and educational opportunities.

 What Are Hostas?